- J.D., Duke University, 2011, Editor-in-Chief, Duke Law and Technology Review, Dean's Award in Post-Crash Banking Regulation

 - U.S. District Court for the District of Columbia

-Matthew Turetzky is an associate in the Government Contracts, Investigations and International Trade Practice Group in the firm's Washington, D.C. office.
+Matthew Turetzky is an associate in the Government Contracts, Investigations and International Trade Practice Group in the firm’s San Francisco office.

 - Assisted in the successful defense of the Air Force’s summary judgment motion in a contract dispute over data rights to an aerospace company’s proprietary aircraft maintenance manuals.
 After successfully assisting the defeat of the Air Force’s summary judgment motion, Matthew helped the company obtain a favorable settlement.
 Appeal of Alenia North America, Inc., ASBCA 57935 (2014).